tinohager/Windows10-Autounattend/README.md

 | 2 | offlineServicing | After copy the image and before the computer reboots (not used in my project)
 | 3 | specialize | Set language configuration, set hostname
 | 4 | oobeSystem | Before Windows Welcome starts (Create User, Start Powershell Setup Script)

-## Create an USB Boot Device

-To create a bootable USB stick I recommend one of the following tools.
-Ventoy has the advantage that several ISOs are available at the same time on a USB stick.

-- Use [Ventoy](https://github.com/ventoy/Ventoy) with the `Auto Installation Plugin`
-- Use this [Powershell script](https://github.com/vmware-samples/euc-samples/tree/master/Windows-Samples/Tools%20%26%20Utilities/Windows%2010%20Automated%20Setup%20Media) from VMware

-### Ventoy

-You should have this files in your program directory.

-    .
-    ├── ventoy                                     # Base folder for ventoy configuration ├── ventoy/ventoy.json                         # Vento Configuration
-    ├── ventoy/script/windows_autounattend1.xml    # Windows Auto Unattend Configuration
-    ├── ISO                                        # Base folder for all ISO files ├── ISO/Windows.iso                            # The Windows ISO